390. Excel tips

 As far as possible, keep your data entry cells separate from your calculation cells that contain formulas.
 I generally put them on separate sheets within the same workbook.

 Never put a number directly into a formula.
 Put it in a cell and refer to that cell in the formula.
-This makes things transparent and means to can change the number without having to edit a formula, or perhaps a bunch of formulas.
+This makes things transparent and means you can change the number without having to edit a formula, or perhaps a bunch of formulas.

 Use colours consistently to indicate the type of cell.
 For example, blue for data entry, grey for a formula, and black on white for a heading or other text.